-End of unit and end of term tests are used to monitor progress.
-In the autumn and spring term, there is an opportunity to meet the teacher followed by a written update later on.
+A mixture of continual assessment and tests are used to track the progress of each individual.
+We provide written updates in the autumns and spring, together with an opportunity to meet the class teacher.
 In the summer, we provide a more comprehensive written report.
 Parents are encouraged to meet with their child's class teacher if they are concerned about progress or emerging needs.

-Children's progress through school is tracked from entry to the school: a baseline assessment helps to inform teacher assessment of a child's attainment level.
+Children's progress through school is tracked from entry, using a baseline of KS1 SATs, test results and teacher assessments.
 Our assessment system enables us to quickly identify pupils who are not likely to make expected progress by the end of the academic year.
 We work with parents to ensure that appropriate support is in place so that each child makes good progress.

 At the end of Year 6, children are assessed in English and mathematics by standard assessment tests (SATs) and results are reported to parents.
 Teacher assessment is used to judge the level of attainment in writing and science.
-The school supports the local authority in administering the secondary transfer tests (aptitude tests for grammar schools) and these are completed in early September.
+The school supports the local authority in administering the secondary transfer tests and these are completed in early September.